ilkayn01/qbqlabs/neuralnetworks/README.md

       t = target (1 or -1);
       b = bias

 Step 6: Check for stopping condition.
-If there is no change in weights, stop the training process.
+If True (i.e, no change in weights), stop the training process.